kreta/Kreta/README.md

 *Depends the location of the `bin` directory (sometimes in the root dir; sometimes in the `/vendor` dir) the way that works every time is to use the absolute path of the binary `vendor/phpspec/phpspec/bin/phpspec`*

+Furthermore, **[Behat][5], StoryBDD framework for PHP** has *scenarios* that it tests the project in functional mode.
+As mentioned above, if you want to throw the test, you have to create the test environment database with its schema and then, type the following command in your terminal.

+    sh scripts/pre_behat.sh
+    behat

+*Depends the location of the `bin` directory (sometimes in the root dir; sometimes in the `/vendor` dir) the way that works every time is to use the absolute path of the binary `vendor/behat/behat/bin/behat`*

+If you want to check the **code-coverage** of previous tests, PHPSpec generates it by default, but to activate the Behat code-coverage you have to uncomment the lines of `behat.yml` file.

 Contributing
 ------------